 *After the competitors’ meeting, any disputes concerning information disseminated at the competitors’ meeting will not be considered.

 No competitor will be allowed on the course until they have signed the liability waiver(s).
-The members of Blue Knights NE II, employees of Dillon Brothers Motor Sports, and any associates or volunteers shall not be held liable for personal injury or property damage.
+The members of Blue Knights NE II, including any associates or volunteers, shall not be held liable for personal injury or property damage.

-Skills Courses (2) – Division I, II, III and IV riders will ride both of the skills courses 3 times.
+Skills Courses (2) – Division I, II, III, IV and V riders will ride both of the advanced skills courses 3 times.
 The best 2 out of 3 runs on each course will be averaged and combined to come up with an aggregate time.

-Division V riders will compete on a novice level skills course designed specifically for them, and will be scored similarly, by aggregate time.
+Division VI riders (civilian novice) will compete on a novice level skills course designed specifically for them, and will be scored similarly, by aggregate time.

 Rider order will be randomly selected prior to the actual competition and is not to be changed or traded with another rider.

-Individual Slow Race (Required) – Open all day Thursday and Friday.
+Individual Slow Race – (Required- to be used as a tie breaker) Open all day Thursday and Friday.